 - Have any romantic feelings started to develop between you and a coworker as a result of socializing?
 If so, this can have a multitude of problematic implications that deserve thoughtful consideration in order to proactively avoid

-- Have you shared personal information with employees that goes too deep into vulnerable feelings, past traumas, or family dynamics?
+- Have you shared personal information with employees that goes too deep into vulnerable feelings, past personal traumas, or family dynamics?
 The boundary between sharing and oversharing isn’t always clear, but it’s worth being aware of.

 - Are you talking to employees about workplace politics or engaging in gossip?
 If so, that’ll create confusion about the line between boss and employee and foster negativity within the culture

 - Are social events with employees creating situations where you or them are inclined to overindulge in alcoholic beverages?
 Although each person has to be responsible for regulating themselves, it’s important to think about whether aspects of the event itself (venue, setting, time of day, length of event) are creating too many risks.
 Plus, as a leader, you set the tone — what signals are you sending in terms of your interaction with alcohol when around employees?